cream on dry hands

 The balm’s rich, occlusive texture creates a protective barrier over your skin to lock in moisture while Glycerin and Panthenol support the natural healing process.

-Treating eczema on the hands
+Treating eczema-prone skin on the hands

 If you have atopic dermatitis (commonly known as eczema) on your hands, try Eucerin AtoControl Acute Care Cream.
 It soothes, smooths, and regenerates irritated, reddened and itchy hands and can be used during both a flare-up of Atopic Dermatitis and in the calmer phase between flare-ups.
 Active ingredients include Licochalcone A (an extract of Liquorice which soothes irritated skin), Ceramides (to help restore skin’s natural barrier and support regeneration) and Menthoxypropanediol (a derivative of menthol with the same cooling and itch-relieving properties).